ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/using_unity_machine_learning_agents/10-Summary.md

 * Implement game AI using machine learning
 * Train machine learning agents to provide varying skill levels

+## Next steps

+In later learning paths we will take a look at deploying to an Arm-based Android device and how to use the Unity Profiler tool to analyse performance.

 ## Things to try

 If you would like to take this learning path further, why not try the following: